RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: Open Research Challenges

 \subsection{Privacy, Security, and Social Acceptance Issues}

-Cooperative L\&S require extensive information exchange of local measurements between devices, which may cause privacy issues.
-For example, the RX in scenario B2 can estimate the position of the TX with a one-way pilot signal transmission.
-In addition, different types of cyber attacks can reduce the \ac{las} service availability, or even provide an undetected erroneous location estimation, which is unacceptable for safety-critical applications.
+Cooperative L\&S require extensive information exchange of local measurements between devices, which may cause privacy issues. {For example, the RX in scenario B2 can estimate the position of the TX with a one-way pilot signal transmission, which may lead to a disclosure of private information.} In addition, different types of cyber attacks can reduce the \ac{las} service availability, or even provide an undetected erroneous location estimation, which is unacceptable for safety-critical applications.
 Currently, several security management systems have been standardized (e.g., IEEE 1609.2), and security threats have been identified for sidelink communications.
 However, the discussions on \ac{las} task-related security issues are still at the initial stage, and potential threats need to be explored and eliminated.
 A final aspect related to the widespread adoption of RISs lies in their social acceptance.
 RISs should be integrated in a way that they blend into the environment (ideally, be transparent).
-To this end, the benefits of RISs to improve safety and reduce electromagnetic emissions should be demonstrated and disseminated.
+To this end, the benefits of RISs to improve safety and reduce electromagnetic emissions should be demonstrated and disseminated. {In summary, in addition to providing seamless L\&S services via RISs and sidelink communications, the issues of privacy, security, and social acceptance are extremely important deserving further research and regulation development.}